 Notoriously known as one of the top haunted houses in the country, the 13th Gate is the place to be to celebrate Halloween in appropriate Baton Rouge fashion.
-It's like a right of passage - one must experience this haunted house at least once whenever they come to the city during Halloween!
+It's like a rite of passage - one must experience this haunted house at least once whenever they come to the city during Halloween!
 Journey through 13 nightmarish realms and expect the unexpected around every corner.

 End the weekend with more live music during Sunday in the Park.
 This series provides an excellent opportunity to celebrate community and enjoy music from across Louisiana in a fun, family-friendly environment.
-Bring your family and friends and listen to the sounds of That 70's Band this Sunday for free!
+Bring your family and friends and listen to the sounds of The Michael Foster Project for free!

 Learn about African Americans' achievements and culture that plays into Baton Rouge's Black History Trail.
 Walk the same places where some of the most monumental moments happened in history.
 Eat at restaurants where history was made.
 Discover our city's mix of culture and heritage on this itinerary, including food, music, museums, and more!